remysedlak/Engine3D/README.md

 	float m[4][4] = { 0 };
 };
 ```
-##### A 4x4 projection will also be needed for mapping our shapes onto a 2D subspace
+- A 4x4 projection matrix will also be needed for mapping our shapes onto a 2D subspace
 ---

 #### 3D cube points in normal field